allegro/bigflow/docs/deployment.md

 ![Dataflow bucket](./images/brand_new_bucket.png)

 Provide a unique id for the bucket and choose the location which is closest to you.
 You can leave the rest of the form fields with the defaults.
+After you hit the "Create" button, your bucket is ready.